 Premium grade Australian Medical Sheepskins (AS4480-1 1998) add comfort and an improved feeling of well-being to those confined to a bed or wheelchair.
 The 2004 clinical trial at the Royal Melbourne Hospital found that people placed on these Australian Medical Sheepskins had 58% fewer bed sores than those placed on regular bed linen.
 For clinical trial details, click: Research

-When a person rests on a HiTemp UR Medical Sheepskin, there are 3 continuous bed sore prevention effects:
+When a person rests on a HiTemp UR Medical Sheepskin, there are 3 continuous bed sore prevention and treatment effects:

-1. Pressure reduction at the point of body contact with the sheepskin.
+1. Pressure reduction at the points of body contact with the sheepskin.

 2. Reduction of friction and shearing forces which rub and tear the skin.